Wallnutts/Wallnutts.github.io/_posts/2024-3-28-VoronMailboxExtruder.md

 #last_modified_at: 2021-07-07
 ---

-Due to size constraints, I was having part cooling problems for my Voron V0.
-I went through multiple extruder designs but none of them provided adequate part cooling.
-I found that most if not all of the 3rd party extruders use those small and thin <5mm thick blower fans that dont provide enough airflow to cool down the prints.
-This design that I found uses a pretty unique solution, where a large 5015 blower fan is gutted and retrofitted on top of the extruder with fan ducts that route the airflow to both sides.
+Due to size constraints of the print head, I was having part cooling problems for my Voron V0.
+I went through multiple 3rd party extruder designs but none of them provided adequate part cooling.
+Most if not all of them use those small and thin <5mm thick blower fans that dont provide enough airflow to cool down the prints.

+This design that I found from chirpy2605 uses a pretty unique solution, where a large 5015 blower fan is gutted and retrofitted on top of the extruder with fan ducts that route the airflow to both sides.

 ![](/assets/images/postphotos/modified_mailbox_extruder/blowerfancut.jpg "Blower Fan")